What Does ChatGPT Say About You? | The Discoverability Company

 This is fundamentally different from how Perplexity works, which searches the web live for every query.
 With ChatGPT, the information is baked into the model.
 If positive, authoritative content about you existed on the web when the training data was collected, ChatGPT likely knows about it.
 If it did not, ChatGPT may have limited or inaccurate information, or it may not know about you at all.

 ChatGPT can confidently present information that is incomplete, outdated, or outright incorrect.
-This is not a bug.
-It is a characteristic of how large language models work.
+This is a characteristic of how large language models work.
 They generate the most statistically likely response based on patterns in their training data, which means they can produce plausible-sounding statements that are factually wrong.

 For businesses, this can be a real problem.
 ChatGPT might associate you with the wrong industry, attribute achievements to someone else, or miss your most important differentiators entirely.
 It might surface negative information that has since been resolved or present outdated details about your services.